preetijolapra11/preetijolapra11/README.md

-- 👋 Hi, I’m Preeti Jolapra11
+- 👋 Hi, I’m Preeti Jolapra
 - 🌱 I’m currently working on development of various web based applications and bug fixing
 - 💞️ I’m looking to collaborate on Angular, Ionic, Laravel, Php based web applications and hybrid mobile apps.
 - 📫 You can reach me by drop an email at preetijolapra11@gmail.com